-- and March 25.
-You should try to journal at least once per week.
-Each journal entry should be typed and be between 1⁄2 to 1 page in length.
-Journals will not be returned. - 3.
-Class Presentation.
-The class presentation will be conducted in groups of 2-3 on one of the following groups: African Americans, American Indians, Asian Americans, Hispanic/LatinoAmericans, Individuals of Multiracial Descent, Arab Americans, Jewish Americans, Sexual Minorities, Women OR some other cultural group approved by the instructor.
+- 2. Class Presentation.
+The class presentation will be conducted in groups of approximately 4-5 on one of the following groups: African Americans, American Indians, Asian Americans, Hispanic/LatinoAmericans, Individuals of Multiracial Descent, Arab Americans, Jewish Americans, Sexual Minorities, Women OR some other cultural group approved by the instructor.
 The content and organization of the presentation will be determined by each group.
-Presentations should be between 60 and 75 minutes and will be graded on the following criteria: - o Thoroughness (amount of detail) up to 5 points - o Comprehensiveness (amount of information) up to 5 points - o Creativity up to 5 points - o Teaching effectiveness up to 5 points - Overall impression up to 5 points - o Total score out of 25 points - 4.
-Personal Reflection Paper: Integrating material from readings and discussions, assess the quality of your learning as a result of this course.
-Specifically, the paper should include, but not necessarily be limited to, the following themes: - Identify where you are in terms of your racial and/or ethnic identity development and awareness of other social identities based on gender, sexual orientation, etc. - Address how the readings and class discussions impacted your values and worldviews - Conversely, address how your values and worldview impacted how you interpreted the readings and influenced your contributions and participation (or lack thereof) in the class - How will this class potentially impact your work as a counselor, therapist, school psychologist (or whatever your profession is or will be)? - 5.
+Presentations should be between 60 and 75 minutes and will be graded on the following criteria: - o Thoroughness (amount of detail) up to 5 points - o Comprehensiveness (amount of information) up to 5 points - o Creativity (e.g., use of video, music, food, etc.) up to 5 points - Teaching effectiveness (e.g., organization, class engagement, poise, clarity of speech, etc.) up to 5 points - Overall impression up to 5 points - o Total score out of 25 points - 3.
+Personal Reflection Paper: Integrating material from readings and discussions, assess the quality of your learning and personal growth experience as a result of this course.
+Specifically, the paper should include, but not necessarily be limited to, the following themes: - Identify where you are in terms of your racial identity development and awareness of other social identities based on gender, sexual orientation, etc. - Address how the readings and class discussions impacted your values and worldviews - Conversely, address how your values and worldview impacted how you interpreted the readings and influenced your contributions and participation (or lack thereof) in the class - How will this class potentially impact your work as a counselor, therapist, school psychologist (or whatever your profession is or will be)? - 4.
 Final Exam: There will be a final exam based on the Sue and Sue textbook and the group presentations.
 The exam will consist of multiple choice questions and two short essays.